andrzaha/contact_book/README.md

 ## Documentation Generation Overview

-The Contact Book Project demonstrates the potential of Large Language Models (LLMs) to automate the generation of documentation for MkDocs.
-This project aims to simplify the creation of structured and comprehensive documentation for software projects.
+The Contact Book Project leverages the power of LLMs to automate the generation of comprehensive documentation for software projects, streamlining the creation process and ensuring structured, detailed documentation.

-## Main Focus
+## Features

-- **LLM-Powered Documentation**: Utilizing LLMs to automatically generate detailed documentation for Python scripts and modules, including function descriptions, parameter details, return values, and example usage.
+- **LLM-Powered Documentation**: Automatically generates detailed documentation for Python scripts and modules.
-- **Integration with MkDocs**: Integrating the generated documentation into MkDocs, a static site generator designed for project documentation.
+- **MkDocs Integration**: Seamlessly integrates the generated documentation into MkDocs for easy access and navigation.

 ## Improvement Suggestions

-- **Instructor for Structured Outputs**: The [Instructor](^5^) library can be used to improve adherence to documentation structure.
+- **Instructor for Structured Outputs**: The [Instructor](https://github.com/jxnl/instructor) library can be used to improve adherence to desired documentation structure.
 It is a Python library that facilitates working with structured outputs from LLMs, providing a simple API to manage validation, retries, and streaming responses.
-- **Enhanced Prompting Techniques**: Employing structured prompting techniques can significantly enhance the effectiveness of LLMs in generating documentation.
-Customizing prompts to fit the specific requirements of a project can lead to better documentation quality.

 ## Example Project: Contact Book

 ### Example Project Overview

 The Contact Book Project is a Python application for managing contact information.
 It features a user-friendly interface for adding, removing, and viewing contacts.
-The project is designed for easy expansion, allowing for future enhancements such as database integration.

-### Features
+### Example Project Features

-- **Add Contacts**: Users can add contact information, including names and phone numbers.
+- **Add Contacts**: Easily add new contact details.
-- **Remove Contacts**: Users can remove contacts by specifying the contact's name.
+- **Remove Contacts**: Remove contacts by specifying the name.
-- **View Contacts**: Users can view all stored contacts.
+- **View Contacts**: Browse all stored contact information.

-### Installation
+## Installation

-The project can be installed using the `requirements.txt` file, which lists all the necessary dependencies.
+Install the project dependencies using the provided `requirements.txt` file.

-## Conclusion
+## Additional Tools

-LLMs offer a promising solution for automating documentation generation in MkDocs projects, potentially reducing manual effort and improving documentation consistency and quality.

----

-Additionally, the Contact Book Project can serve as a replacement or enhancement to the `mkdocstrings` Python library¹, which is used for automatic documentation generation from Python source code.
-By leveraging LLMs and tools like Instructor, the Contact Book Project can showcase a novel approach to creating and maintaining project documentation.
+### litellm

+The project utilizes `litellm` to enable calling various LLM APIs using a unified OpenAI format.
+This facilitates interaction with APIs from Bedrock, Huggingface, VertexAI, TogetherAI, Azure, OpenAI, and others.

+#### Setting Up

+To use `litellm`, set the appropriate environment variable, such as `OPENAI_API_KEY` or `COHERE_API_KEY`.

+For more details, visit the [litellm](https://github.com/BerriAI/litellm) repository.